ParkinsonLab/Metatranscriptome-Workshop/README.md

 -   `ln -s /usr/local/prg/Trimmomatic-0.36/adapters/TruSeq3-SE.fa Adapter` is used to create a symbolic link to the Trimmomatic supplied single-end adapter sequence files suitable for use with sequences produced by HiSeq and MiSeq machines.
 However, this file should be replaced with known adapter files from your own sequencing project if possible.
 -   The command line parameters are:
     -   `SE`: The input data are single-end reads.
-    -   `ILLUMINACLIP:Adapters:2:30:10`: remove the adaptors.
+    -   `ILLUMINACLIP:Adapters:2:30:10`: remove the adapters.
     -   `LEADING:3`: Trims bases at the beginning of a read if they are below quality score of 3.
     -   `TRAILING:3`: Trims bases at the end of a read if they are below quality score of 3.
     -   `SLIDINGWINDOW:4:15`: Scan with a window of size 4 for reads with local quality below a score of 15, and trim if found.